sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 03-12-2017

+- https://www.martinfowler.com/bliki/StranglerApplication.html The Strangler Pattern—Or how to rewrite a legacy app iteratively

 # 02-12-2017

 - https://blog.softwaremill.com/akka-streams-pitfalls-to-avoid-part-2-f93e60746c58 Akka Streams pitfalls to avoid — part 2 – WAY more interesting than part 1